Country Profile: Bouvet Island

 Government

-Bouvet Island is a territory of Norway, administered by the Polar Department of the Ministry of Justice and the Oslo Police.
-Norwegian law applies on the island, and the flag of Norway is used as its national flag.
-The island has no conventional long-form country name, reflecting its uninhabited status.
+Bouvet Island is a territory of Norway and is administered by the Polar Department of the Ministry of Justice as well as the Oslo Police.
+The laws of Norway apply on the island, and it uses the Norwegian flag.

 Environment